pearces/react-ws-hook/README.md

 ## Installation

-To install the `react-ws-hook` package you first need to get an access token and add it your `.npmrc` to use the GitHub npm registry [following these instructions](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry).
+To install the `react-ws-hook` package you first need to get an access token and add it to your `.npmrc` to use the GitHub npm registry [following these instructions](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry).

 Then you can install the package using npm or yarn: